CarlRaymond/jquery.cardswipe/README.md

 		// Parses raw scan into name and ID number var companyCardParser = function (rawData) {

-			var pattern = new RegExp("^%B612345[0-9]{10}\\^([A-Z ]+)\/([A-Z ]+)\\^0*([A-Z0-9])+\\?");
+			// RegExp to extract the first and last name and ID number from the raw data var pattern = new RegExp("^%B612345[0-9]{10}\\^([A-Z ]+)\/([A-Z ]+)\\^0*([A-Z0-9])+\\?");
 			var match = pattern.exec(rawData);
 			if (!match)